wangzlab/Strain_ID_FL16S/README.md

 # Strain_ID_FL16S
-A simplified, automated pipeline for strain identification using Pacbio full-length 16S data.
+Strain_ID_FL16S is a simplified, automated pipeline for strain identification using Pacbio full-length 16S data.
+The script generate strain-level (or genome-level) Amplicon Sequence Variant (ASV) bins by leveraging intra-genomic variations of 16S rRNA gene for bacterial genomes.

+The detailed usage is as follows:

 1. Ensure blastn and Rscript is in your system path.